HubSpot vs lemlist: Features and Pricing Comparison

 Which platform has the best B2B contact data?

-ZoomInfo has the largest B2B database: 500M contacts, 135M+ verified phone numbers, and 200M+ verified business emails, with up to 95% accuracy on first-party data.
-Lemlist includes a 600M+ contact database with waterfall enrichment from 8+ providers and an 80% email found rate.
-HubSpot does not include a prospecting database; it relies on third-party providers or manual entry for new contacts.
+ZoomInfo has the largest first-party verified B2B database: 500M contacts, 135M+ verified phone numbers, and 200M+ verified business emails, with up to 95% accuracy through multi-source verification including 300+ human researchers.
+Lemlist includes a 600M+ contact database aggregated through waterfall enrichment from 8+ providers with an 80% email found rate.
+HubSpot does not include a prospecting database; it relies on third-party providers or manual entry for net-new contacts.

 Which platform is cheapest for a small sales team?